hazemawadalla/rag-ollama/README.md

 **Introduction**

-Retrieval-augmented generation (RAG) is a method in natural language processing that allows for generating more accurate and informative answers from pretrained models by leveraging external knowledge sources.
+Retrieval-augmented generation (RAG) is a method in natural language processing that allows for generating more accurate and informative answers from pretrained models by leveraging external knowledge sTheces.
 The RAG Ollama Project, has set its mission to improve the usability of small ollama models  by creating an end-to-end pipeline with an indexed chromadb database

 **System Architecture**

 The RAG-ollama pipeline consists of the following components:

-1. **Backend**: Built using FastAPI, our  backend handles API requests, processes files, and interacts with a vector database.
+1. **Backend**: Built using FastAPI, The  backend handles API requests, processes files, and interacts with a vector database.
-2. **Ollama**: Our system utilizes Ollama for embeddings and model generation, enabling the creation of high-quality responses.
+2. **Ollama**: The system utilizes Ollama for embeddings and model generation, enabling the creation of high-quality responses.
-3. **Chromadb**: We employ Chromadb as a vector database to efficiently store and retrieve documents.
+3. **Chromadb**: I employ Chromadb as a vector database to efficiently store and retrieve documents.
-4. **Frontend**: Our React-based frontend provides an intuitive interface for users to interact with the system.
+4. **Frontend**: The React-based frontend provides an intuitive interface for users to interact with the system.

 **Unique Features**

-1. **Google Search Integration**: Our pipeline incorporates Google Custom Search API to fetch relevant web search results, enhancing the quality of our responses.
+1. **Google Search Integration**: The pipeline incorporates Google Custom Search API to fetch relevant Ib search results, enhancing the quality of The responses.
-2. **File Processing**: We support processing of various file types using libraries like PyPDF2, python-pptx, opencv-python, and pytesseract.
+2. **File Processing**: I support processing of various file types using libraries like PyPDF2, python-pptx, opencv-python, and pytesseract.
-3. **Modular Design**: Our system is designed with modularity in mind, allowing for easy extension and customization.
+3. **Modular Design**: The system is designed with modularity in mind, allowing for easy extension and customization.

 **Technical Details**
 ###### Backend